-The Nomination Sub-Committee comprises the Chairman of the Association 'ex officio', two other nonexecutive directors of the Association and one of the directors nominated by the Managers.
-The Nomination Sub-Committee is responsible for reviewing and making recommendations to the Board in relation to suitable candidates for appointment or re-appointment as directors of the Association, candidates for appointment to regulatory roles and the appointment and re-appointment of the Chairman of the Association.
-The Sub-Committee also monitors the overall performance and collective skills of the Board and its sub-committees.
-The Nomination Sub-Committee meets at least annually.
+The Nominations Group comprises the Chair of the Association 'ex officio', two other non-executive directors of the Association and one of the directors nominated by the Managers.
+The Nominations Group is responsible for reviewing and making recommendations to the Board in relation to suitable candidates for appointment or re-appointment as directors of the Association, candidates for appointment to regulatory roles and the appointment and re-appointment of the Chair of the Association.
+The Group also monitors the overall performance and collective skills of the Board and its subgroups.
+The Nominations Group meets at least annually.